 This chapter also incorporates some of the day-to-day operational procedures that are used in responding to incidents such as small spills, snow/ice removal, traffic accidents, emergencies, disaster events, and recovery efforts.
-The Washington State Department of Transportation (WSDOT) disaster plan and the Emergency Relief Procedures Manual M 3014 define the details of how the Department responds to these types of events.
+The Washington State Department of Transportation (WSDOT) Emergency Operations Plan M 54-11.01 and the Emergency Relief Procedures Manual M 3014 define the details of how the Department responds to these types of events.

-An emergency is defined as a situation involving natural phenomena, disasters, casualties, national defense or security measures, etc. and includes response activities that must be taken to prevent the imminent loss of human life or property.
+An emergency is defined as a situation involving natural phenomena, disasters, casualties, national defense or security measures, etc. and includes response activities that must be taken to prevent the imminent loss of human life, property, and the environment.